novalug/novalug_zola/content/presentations/14_december_2024_install_fest.md

 +++
-title = "Installfest / Swap Meet / Geek T-Shirt Contest" date = "2024-12-14"
+title = "Geekathon (Installfest/Swap Meet/Geek T-Shirt Contest)"
+date = "2024-12-14"
 +++
 This meeting is intended to be more of a social event than a presentation.